Taylor Swift And Joe Alwyn Look Romantic In Rare Public Appearance In Malibu

 — Daily Mail Celebrity (@DailyMailCeleb) March 9, 2018

 Daily Mail has a number of images of Taylor Swift and Joe Alwyn on their hike in Malibu.
-The report specifies that the couple were hiking around Solstice Canyon.
+The report specifies that the couple was hiking around Solstice Canyon.
 In spite of the paparazzi’s presence, they enjoyed their time together getting out in the California sunshine.

 Alwyn wore a gray T-shirt and dark blue jeans for the hike.
-He’s best known for his role in the 2016 war drama, Billy Lynn’s Long Halftime Walk, reports the British news source.
+He’s best known for his role in the 2016 war drama Billy Lynn’s Long Halftime Walk, reports the British news source.

-An onlooker told EOnline that Taylor looked “exhausted,” was “very close” to Joe during their hike.
-The held hands and were arm in arm.
+An onlooker told EOnline that Taylor looked “exhausted” and was “very close” to Joe during their hike.
+They held hands and were arm in arm.
 The witness said they seemed very at ease with each other and “relaxed.”
 They were focused only on each other and were in “deep conversation,” the source shared.
 They hiked for about 90 minutes with a bodyguard accompanying them.

 According to the report, the last time Taylor Swift and Joe Alwyn were spotted together was at the singer’s Jingle Ball in New York City.